MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/macros.md

 ### Built-in

 The built-in control allows you to execute a macro action step based on the conditions.
-The **Built-in** category connector, which has a action as **Condition**.
+The **Built-in** category connector, which has an action as **Condition**.

    > [!div class=mx-imgBorder]
    > ![Condition connector](../media/built-in.png "Condition connector")